Toughened glass or laminated glass? –

-Do you know the difference between toughened glass and laminated glass?
+Do you know the difference between toughened glass or laminated glass?
 Using the wrong type of safety glass can not only cost you time, but money too.
 Whether you’re upgrading your internal glass doors, extending your home or even building a conservatory, knowing your options can give you the confidence to make the right decisions first time around.
-As one of the leading toughened glass suppliers in the South East of England, The Glass Warehouse have the skills and knowledge to help you make those big decisions – helping you to create your dream home.
+As one of the leading toughened glass suppliers in the South East of England, The Glass Warehouse have the skills and knowledge to help you make those big decisions.

 What is toughened glass and how is it made?

 You may not realise it, but toughened glass is pretty much everywhere.
-Sometimes referred to as tempered glass or safety glass, its robust properties mean that it’s commonly used in cars, commercial buildings, furniture such as tables and shelves, and even roofs.
+Sometimes referred to as tempered glass or safety glass, its robust properties mean that it’s commonly used in commercial buildings and interior designs.

 But, how do we get glass as you know it to such a high level of strength?
 To start with we take regular float glass and cut it to the size and shape required.
 We then heat it up in our state-of-the-art toughening plant to temperatures reaching 680 degrees in order to create a balance in the internal stresses.
 This ensures that, if the glass was to ever break, it would do so into small less dangerous pieces.

 So where in your home would toughened glass work best?
-If you have children or animals, there is a greater risk of accidental damage – toughened glass can make an ideal internal glass door solution.
+If you have children or animals, there is a greater risk of accidental damage.
+Therefore, toughened glass can make an ideal internal glass door solution.
 It also works well as a heat resistant and sturdy table top, attractive glass units or even shelving.

 Although laminated glass is similar, it has a few key differences from toughened glass.

-When creating laminated glass, we fuse together two regular pieces of float glass with a vinyl interlayer, this is what makes the laminated glass so robust.
+When creating laminated glass, two regular pieces of float glass are fused together with a vinyl interlayer.
+This is what makes the laminated glass so robust.
 We can create clear, acoustic, white or toughened laminated glass, making it a versatile option around your home.

 The benefits of both types of safety glass can help guide you in your decision-making process: